woywoy123/AnalysisG/docs/source/quick-start/selection.rst

 ____________________

 - ``ROOTName``:
   Returns the current ROOT filename of the given event being processed.

 - ``hash``:
   Returns the current event hash.

 - ``Tree``:
   Returns the tree of the current event being processed.
   This allows the user to derive complex selection methods which can be used to trigger on different event tree types.
   See :ref:`complex-events` for an in-depth example.

 - ``AverageTime``:
   Returns the average time required to process a bunch of events.

 - ``StdevTime``:
   Returns the standard deviation of the time required to process a bunch of events.

 - ``Luminosity``:
   The total luminosity of a bunch of events passing the selection function.

 - ``NEvents``:
   Number of events processed (can be called within the selection run-time or post run-time).

 - ``CutFlow``:
   Returns a dictionary containing statistics involving events (not)-passing the **Selection** function.
-    If during the **Strategy** a string is returned containing ``->``, a new key is added to this dictionary and a counter is automatically instantiated.
+  If during the **Strategy** a string is returned containing "``->``", a new key is added to this dictionary and a counter is automatically instantiated.

 - ``AllWeights``:
   All collected event weights of (not)-passing events.

 - ``SelWeights``:
   Event weights collected which passing the **Selection** function.

 - ``Errors``:
   A dictionary which records event failures.
   This could be the result of accessing undefined attributes or code crashing due to missing try and except code blocks.

 - ``AllowFailure``:
   A boolean attribute which allows events to fail and continue the selection run-time.
   Any failures will be recorded in the **Errors** dictionary and can be further investigated after processing has finished.

 - ``Residual``:
   If the Strategy function returns anything other than a string, then the returned value will be placed in this list for further inspection.

 - ``index``:
   Returns the event index being current processed.

+- ``__params__``:
+  A variable which can be called prior to instanting the selection runtime.
+  This allows for higher degree of modularity, can is a free variable which can be sourced from.
+  The parameter does not require to have any special values, as long as it is defined.
+  For example the below options are ok;

+  - ``self.__params__ = None``
+  - ``self.__params__ = {.....}``
+  - ``self.__params__ = [.....]``

 Primitive Functions
 ___________________

 - ``Selection(event)``:
   Returns by default **True** but can be overridden to add custom selection criteria.

 - ``Strategy(event)``:
   A function which allows the analyst to extract additional information from events and implement additional complex clustering algorithms.

 - ``Px(met, phi)``:
   A function which converts polar coordinates to Cartesian x-component.

 - ``Py(met, phi)``:
   A function which converts polar coordinates to Cartesian y-component.

 - ``MakeNu(list[px, py, pz])``:
   A function which generates a new neutrino particle object with a given set of Cartesian 3-momentum vector.

 - ``NuNu(quark1, quark2, lep1, lep2, event, mT = 172.5, mW = 80.379, mN = 0, zero = 1e-12)``:
     Invokes the **DoubleNeutrino** reconstruction algorithm with the given quark and lepton pairs for this event.